Frequently Asked Questions

 The January 1, 2020 population estimate is 1,011, or more than double the population in the Village of Merrimac.
 There are an estimated 879 residents of voting age.
 As of November 2020, the town had 100% voter registration (890).

 Do I need a building permit?

+All property improvements with an estimated value of $500 or more requires a building permit.
 Check out the Planning & Zoning page for all information regarding residential permits and ordinances.

 Realtor & Rummage sale signs.